rafael-santiago/macgonuts/doc/BUILD.md

 For tests I have been using another library of mine called [cutest](https://github.com/rafael-santiago/cutest).

-Tests are ran by default, so you will not face the risk of committing without locally testing your stuff to see that it is now remotely broken, ;)
+Tests are ran by default, so you will not face the risk of committing without locally testing your stuff to see that it is now remotely broken, :wink:

 Well, knowing it and being into the toplevel ``src`` subdirectory, all you should do when building ``macgonuts`` with ``Hefesto`` is: